blinkk/rootjs/README.md

 # 🌱 Root.js

-> Root.js is an opinionated, fully-featured web development tool with a built-in
+> Root.js is a full-featured web development tool with a built-in CMS.
-> CMS.
-The project is still under development an is currently in internal beta,
-> more details coming soon!

 - 🛠️ TSX Rendering
 - 🕸️ Web Components